vmaleze/opentelemetry-hands-on/labs/tp1.md

 ## Find the bug

-There's a bug in the supply chain order: someone came to tell us that the order flow is suprislingly low and would like us to investigate.
+There's a bug in the supply chain order: someone came to tell us that the order flow is surprislingly low and would like us to investigate.
 Can you find what's wrong?

-Tip: check logs in Headlamp or via `kubectl get logs deployments/<deployment-name> -f`.
+Tip: check logs in Headlamp or via `kubectl logs deployments/<deployment-name> -f`.

 ## Next